9 blocks of different shapes are adorned with beautiful texture and eye-catching colors.

 Babies can bring this toy wherever they go with the handle on the pouch.
 Fun learning!

-The fundamental senses of seeing, tasting, hearing, smelling & feeling encourage a child's curiosity and activate his mind to discover the things around his world.
+The fundamental senses of seeing, tasting, hearing, smelling & feeling encourage a child's curiosity.

 Fine Motor Skills

-Fine motor skills are those smaller actions like picking things up between the thumb and finger or using the toes to wriggle or the lips and tongue to taste and feel objects.
+Fine motor skills are those smaller actions between the thumb and fingers or using the toes to wriggle and feel the objects.

 Gross Motor Skills